Kanban-Zai/kanban-zai-version-1.0/core.md

 The fact of always behaving or occurring in the way expected.

+#### tolerance (READONLY)

+Miscommunication is inevitable.
+Only through tolerance can it be dampened.

 #### trust (READONLY)

 Without trust, there is no future, it is the capital and engine of progress.

+---

+### OUTCOMES

+#### value

+Value to customers and ultimately the definition of quality, is a very subjective concept.
+It is what your customers perceive it to be.
+It's so subjective, that it's hard to define it.
+If you know what customers benchmark as value you can provide it.

+Ultimately the client holds the responsibility of defining what value means to them and it depends on 3 factors
+* Market Fit
+* Business Fit
+* Technology Fit